 We also stock a range of stationery: four-colour pens (our brand identity is based around the four-colour pen), rulers, Palomino Blackwing pencils and Staedler erasers.
 We’re selling these awesome slippers called Cheesy Flops, but we call them ‘The Freelancer’.
 They’re house shoes from Iran and we love them—and we’ll be extending our range of writers' hardware as our empire expands.

-Penny: One of my favourite things in the shop is our ‘Yes’ flag.
-It’s an artwork by Oslo Davis, based on an artwork by Jon Campbell.
-Oslo took Jon’s famous ‘Yeah’ flag and made a grammatically correct version of it.
-Oh Oslo.
+: One of my favourite things in the shop is our 'Yes' flag.
+It's an artwork by Oslo Davis

 'Yes' flag by Oslo Davis at The Good Copy Shop, based on an artwork by Jon Campbell.
 Oslo took Jon's famous 'Yeah' flag and made a grammatically correct version of it.
 Photo - Eve Wilson, production - Lisa Marie Corso / The Design Files.